Healthdirect Free Australian health advice you can count on.

 • check your blood glucose level regularly

-• check your urine (wee) for ketones
+• check your urine (wee) or blood for ketones

 • change your dose of insulin